Ordrupgaard: History

 Wilhelm and Henny Hansen bought a large piece of land by Ordrup Krat, near Jægersborg Dyrehave, north of Copenhagen, Denmark.
 Between 1916 and 1918 they built their stately home Ordrupgaard, designed by architect Gotfred Tvede (1863–1947).
 At the same time an extensive park was laid out by landscape gardener Valdemar Fabricius Hansen (1866–1953).
 Ordrupgaard was inaugurated on 14 September 1918.
 In his opening speech, Wilhelm Hansen declared that the collection would be left to the Danish State.

 In 1922, Wilhelm Hansen suffered a massive financial and personal loss.
 "Landmandsbanken", in which the Consortium had taken loans for the purchase of art works, collapsed.
 In order to pay off his debt Wilhelm Hansen sold more than half of his French collection – approximately 82 pieces.
 Among these were important works by Paul Cézanne, Édouard Manet and Paul Gauguin.
 Many of these works are now housed at the "Ny Carlsberg Glyptotek" in Copenhagen and "The National Museum of Western Art" in Tokyo.
 Wilhelm Hansen overcame the crisis and from 1923 to 1933 compensated for his losses by buying new, specifically French paintings, which are still at Ordrupgaard.

 After the death of Wilhelm Hansen in 1936, his widow Henny Hansen lived on alone at Ordrupgaard.
 At her death in 1951, she left the collection, the house and the park to the Danish State, as Wilhelm Hansen had wished.
 In 1953, Ordrupgaard was opened to the public as a state-owned art museum.

 On 30 August 2005, Ordrupgaard inaugurated the new extension designed by the Iraqi-born architect Zaha Hadid (1950–2016).
 The extension measures 1,150 sq.m. and has improved the space, climate and security conditions so that Ordrupgaard is now able to present special exhibitions at an international level.
 The extension is constructed in glass and black lava concrete joined to form a deconstructivistic and organic body.
-A further, largely-underground, extension, designed by Snøhetta, was projected to open in 2021.
+A further, largely-underground, extension, designed by Snøhetta, was inaugurated on 13 August 2021.

 Collection

-Danish Arts Collection
+Danish arts collection

 Wilhelm Hansen established his collection of Danish art covering the 19th to the beginning of the 20th century during the period of 1892 to 1916.
 The Danish Golden Age is comprehensively represented by works by, amongst others: Christoffer Wilhelm Eckersberg, Christen Købke, Johan Thomas Lundbye, P.C.
 Skovgaard and Wilhelm Marstrand.
 The main part of the collection, however, testifies to Wilhelm Hansen's interest for contemporary art with works by artists such as: L.A.
 Ring, Vilhelm Hammershøi and Theodor Philipsen, not forgetting the Fynbo Painters Johannes Larsen, Fritz Syberg and Peter Hansen, Wilhelm Hansen's childhood friend.